The Five Best Rivers for Swimming in Near Brisbane

 Currumbin Creek, Gold Coast Hinterland

 No doubt your usual motivation for road tripping to the Gold Coast is beaches.
-But, drive inland from Currumbin Beach for just 15 minutes (about 1.5 hours south of Brisbane) and you'll reach the enchanting rock pools of Currumbin Creek, nestled into Currumbin Valley.
+But drive inland from Currumbin Beach for just 15 minutes (about 1.5 hours south of Brisbane) and you'll reach the enchanting rock pools of Currumbin Creek, nestled into Currumbin Valley.

 Set against steep rock faces and dotted with rope swings and ledges, the Currumbin Rock Pools look like something out of an Enid Blyton adventure novel.
-Once you've finished up with your swim, you can always head to the Currumbin Wildlife Sanctuary, too, to enjoy an arvo with native fauna in natural surrounds.
+Once you've finished up with your swim, you can always head to the Currumbin Wildlife Sanctuary, too, to enjoy an afternoon with native fauna in natural surrounds.

 cp-line